A Cooperative Partnership with you... our members.

 What are the different parts of the rate structure?

 • Account charge.
 The cost of making service available to our members.
-Since 2014, our property taxes alone have increased over 25% from $4.87 M to $6.12 M. To recover increasing costs, the account charge will be adjusted by 10 cents per day beginning with bills rendered after May 1, 2018.
+Since 2014, our property taxes alone have increased over 25% from $4.87 M to $6.12 M. Residential account charge is 90¢/day and commercial account charge is $1.20/day.

 • Energy charge.
 Energy is the number of kilowatt-hours used by the member over the billing period.
 Based on your individual meter reading, this is the number of units you are used to seeing each month on your bill.
 The energy charge is equal to the kilowatt-hours used multiplied by the energy rate.
 With this structure, we have been able to lower the charge per kilowatt-hour from about 11.5¢ to 4.7¢.